amitlaware/k8s-deployment-static-app/README.md

 ---
 ## Prerequistes
-  -Create Docker file for your static app in your project folder
+  .Create Docker file for your static app in your project folder
 ---

 ## 📋 Steps